Tarun-2006/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 ## Algorithm

-1.Import pandas and matplotlib.pyplot.
+1. Import pandas and matplotlib.pyplot.
-2.Read the dataset and transform it.
+2. Read the dataset and transform it.
-3.Import KMeans and fit the data in the model.
+3. Import KMeans and fit the data in the model.
-4.Plot the Cluster graph.
+4. Plot the Cluster graph.

 ## Program:
 ```